NUKnightLab/how-we-work/teams/Software.md

 Remaining hours (will give way to enhancement development in near future)

    - Select a bug from the priority projects
-   - Assign the bug to yourself
+   - Assign the bug to yourself in Github
    - Submit a Pull Request for code review
      * Keep PRs short
      * Submit to an appropriate staff member and another student on the team